 2. Understanding responsible investing

 If investing in ethical companies through your KiwiSaver scheme fund is something you care about, it’s important to understand what your definition of ‘ethical’ is.
 For some, it will mean not investing in tobacco or alcohol companies, and for others, it may be more environmentally focused and they won’t want to invest in fossil fuels.
-If you're wondering if you're KiwiSaver scheme provider is an ethical or responsible investor, find out more about how responsible investing works
+If you're wondering if you're KiwiSaver scheme provider is an ethical or responsible investor, find out more about how our responsible investing works

 Whatever your ethics, there are options out there for everyone.
 Through investing, you can make sure your savings are doing some good for you as well as the planet and community around you.